MysticalMango647/SYSC3010-Project-Jukebox/WeeklyUpdates/Corbin_Garlough_Week4.md

 prototyping options, writing/documenting, refactoring, testing, software implementation, hardware implementation)

-- 1 hr: information gathering regarding the Spotify API and getting Spotify for Developers set up for project sharing across out group members.
+- 1 hr: information gathering regarding the Spotify API and getting Spotify for Developers set up for project sharing across our group members.
 - 1.5 hr: research into NFC and evaluating options as to what hardware will be needed in order to implement the technology.

 ### Top item: research and evaluating options, 1.5 hr